Great ways to celebrate the Winter Solstice in Atlanta — there’s something for everyone with this non-religious December occasion.

 ♣ Hang a bird feeder, or decorate an evergreen with edible treats for wildlife.
 But do some research and be sure you choose items that are safe for them to consume.

 ♣ Dress for the weather and take a winter walk or hike.
-Try to find beauty in the season.
+Look for beauty in the season.
 It’s an especially good time to look at the birds, because they’re not camouflaged by the leaf canopy.
 You may be interested in one of these walks:

 - Stroll around the lake at Murphey-Candler Park